Pantun

-The earliest literary records of pantun date back to the 15th century Malacca Sultanate, although some historians believe that pantun may be as old as, or even precede, the Classical Malay language itself, having grown and spread during the Srivijaya era, from which the founder of Malacca originated.
+The earliest literary records of pantun date back to the 15th century Malacca Sultanate, although some historians believe that pantun may be as old as, or even precede, Classical Malay itself, having grown and spread during the Srivijaya era, from which the founder of Malacca originated.
 Pantun during the Malacca era was featured in the most important Malay literary text, the Malay Annals, and is regarded as a high art integral to classical Malay literature.
 It also thrived naturally in the daily communication of traditional Malay society and served as an important expressive tool in Malay songs, rituals, performing arts, and all forms of storytelling.

 Etymology

 According to Za'aba, the word pantun is thought to have evolved from the Malay word sepantun (Jawi: سڤنتون), meaning 'same as'.
 This word is used to signify a proverbial metaphor or simile, a type of figure of speech commonly found in traditional pantun or proverbs from classical Malay literature.
 The archaic meaning of *pantun* in Malay also refers to a form of proverb used for indirect references, which has a similar role to pantun as poetry, still generally created in styles portraying sindir (indirect references) and kias (analogies).

 Another theory suggests that pantun originated from the word penuntun ('guider'), from the noun-building prefix pe(n) and the verb tuntun (Jawi: تونتون) or 'to guide'.
 Alternatively, Brandstetter suggested that the word originates from tun and its similar sounding variants in Austronesian languages, with multiple meanings: Kapampangan tuntun ('well organized'), Tagalog tonton ('skillful arrangement'), Old Javanese tuntun ('thread'), atuntun ('well arranged'), matuntun ('to lead'), and Toba Batak pantun ('polite' or 'worthy of respect').
 Winstedt supported this opinion, noting that in many Austronesian languages, words suggesting 'something set out in rows' gradually acquired the new meaning of 'well-arranged words', in prose or in poetry.
 Ari Welianto suggested that pantun originated from the Minangkabau word patuntun, which means "guide".

+Linguist Tom Hoogervorst proposes that pantun may have been derived from a fossilized form of Old Javanese parik meaning "together" suffixed with -ntən indicating a formal (krama) register corresponding to Malay -ntan or the Banjarese -ntang.